ropensci/rentrez/README.md

 #rentrez

-`rentrez` provides functions that work with the [NCBI Eutils](http://www.ncbi.nlm.nih.gov/books/NBK25500/) API to search, download or data from variously interact with NCBI databases.
+`rentrez` provides functions that work with the [NCBI Eutils](http://www.ncbi.nlm.nih.gov/books/NBK25500/) API to search, download data from, and otherwise interact with NCBI databases.

 ##Install